haoyun/haoyun.github.io/README.md

 [Natural Stupidity](https://haoyun.github.io).
 The site is built with Hakyll (for generating the static site) and Zurb Foundation (for stylesheets).
+The actural HTML files (with CSS, JS, etc.) are on the `master` branch of this repo.

 If you would like to build it, following the following steps.